javierleon297/Dotfiles/README.md

 # Dotfiles
-Here is my Hyprland Setup with waybar
+Here is my Hyprland Setup with waybar credits to ML4W for creating the script and making our lifes more easier ;)